CEBAM Analytical, Inc.

 Liang L., Horvat M., Cernichiari E., Gelein B., Balogh S., 1996, A simple solvent extraction technique for elimination of matrix interferences on determination of methyl mercury in environmental and biological samples by GC/CVAFS after ethylation reaction, Talanta, 43, 1883-1888

-Liang L., Horvat M., Danilchik P., 1996, A novel analytical method for determination of picogram levels of mercury in petroleum based products, the Science of the Total Environmental, The Science of the Total Environment, 187, 57-64
+Liang L., Horvat M., Danilchik P., 1996, A novel analytical method for determination of picogram levels of mercury in petroleum based products, The Science of the Total Environment, 187, 57-64

 Liang L., Brooks R., 1995, Mercury reactions in human mouth with dental amalgams, Water, Air and Soil Pollution, 80,103